Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 These shared evaluation principles emerge through repeated interaction among participants who participate within the same cooperative environment.
 Over time, participants develop common expectations regarding how particular signals relate to behaviour and reliability.
 These shared expectations help reduce interpretive uncertainty and allow participants to form trust judgements in a more consistent manner.

+Through shared practices, participants may develop broadly similar ways of forming signals from contribution outcomes or traces and evaluating those signals.
+Participants may then adjust their behaviour to produce outcomes or traces likely to be interpreted as signals aligned with those shared expectations.

 Shared evaluation principles may arise through social practices, cultural expectations, professional standards, or commonly accepted behavioural norms.
-Through these mechanisms, participants within a cooperative system develop broadly similar ways of interpreting signals generated by contribution events.
+Through these mechanisms, participants within a cooperative system develop broadly similar ways of forming signals from contribution outcomes or traces and evaluating those signals.

-Because these shared evaluation principles are widely recognised within the cooperative environment, participants may adjust their behaviour in order to generate signals that align with these expectations.
-In doing so, participants increase the likelihood that their behaviour will be interpreted positively by others within the system.
+Because these shared evaluation principles are widely recognised within the cooperative environment, participants may adjust their behaviour to produce outcomes or traces likely to be interpreted as signals aligned with those expectations.

 Shared evaluation principles therefore play an important role in stabilising trust formation within cooperative environments by creating common interpretive frameworks through which signals are understood.